 KEEP ST. PETE LIT celebrates and promotes greater St. Petersburg’s literary community – past, present and future – through arts, education and events with a literary twist.
 We are readers, writers and lovers of words who strive to bring an approachable, engaging literary component to St. Petersburg’s vibrant arts community.

 Maureen McDole was born in St. Petersburg.
 She is a direct descendant of carnies, carpenters and fishermen.
 This do-it-yourself ethos in her DNA infuses every area of her life.
 As far back as she can remember she loved to write.
 Her first book of poems, “Exploring My Options,” came out in 2006.
-This was the first title from Summerfolk Press, which she founded with Gabriel Garling.
 In December 2008, Maureen graduated from USF-St. Petersburg with a BA in English Literature.
 Her second poetry book, “Longing for the Deep End,” was released in December 2011.
 Maureen is currently working on her third collection of poems.
+Her poetry has been set in a variety of different ways including: film, dance, spoken word, art installations, Sprechstimme, and traditional vocal works.
 She is the recipient of St. Petersburg Art Alliance’s 2016 MUSE Award for Literary Arts.
 She is also the VP of Friends of the Mirror Lake Library.
 Maureen has been leading workshops and speaking about creativity for over 15 years.
 She founded Keep St. Pete Lit because she believes wholeheartedly in the power of literature to change the world.

 Kathleen McDole was born at St. Petersburg’s Mound Park Hospital (now Bayfront Medical Center).
 She is member of one of St. Pete Beach’s pioneer families along with her seven siblings.
 Growing up when the Gulf Beaches were still wild imprinted a love of Florida and the Gulf of Mexico on her soul.
 Kathleen graduated from St. Petersburg Junior College in 1972.
 After extensive traveling around the U.S. she got married and started a family.
 When the youngest of her four children was six months old she got a job at her family owned Friendly Fisherman Restaurant in John’s Pass Village.
 Thirty years later she is now the President of Friendly Fisherman, L.L.C. and Treasurer of Hubbard Enterprise.
 Kathleen is Board member of the John’s Pass Village Association.
 She served as the Promotions and Marketing Director until earlier this year.
 She chaired all of their events since 1998.
 Kathleen was twice the Pinellas Chapter President of the Florida Restaurant Accociation in 1996 and 2002.
 She served on the State of Florida Restaurant and Lodging Association Board from 1996-2012.
 She served as Chairman of the Tampa Bay Beaches Chamber of Commerce in 1996.
 She is a Charter member of the Kiwanis Club of the Gulf Beaches since 2004 and has served as President, Treasurer and is currently Asst.
 Secretary.
 Kathleen also serves on the Miracle League Baseball team of Pinellas County as founding member, director and coach for physically and mentally challenged youth.